CalConnect/PUBLIC_DRAFTS/jscontact/draft-stepanek-jscontact.md

 A JSContact object stores contact information about a person, organization or company.
 It has the following properties:

 - uid: String (mandatory).
-  A globally unique identifier, used to associate the object as the same across different systems, addressbooks and views.
-The value of this property MUST be unique across _all_ JSContact objects. [@!RFC4122] describes a range of established algorithms to generate universally unique identifiers (UUID), and the random or pseudo-random version is recommended.
+  An identifier, used to associate the object as the same across different systems, addressbooks and views.  [@!RFC4122] describes a range of established algorithms to generate universally unique identifiers (UUID), and the random or pseudo-random version is recommended.
 For compatibility with [@!RFC6350] UIDs, implementations MUST accept both URI and free-form text.
 - prodId: String (optional).
   The identifier for the product that created the JSContact object.
 - updated: String (mandatory).